openzklib/openzl/README.md

 OpenZL provides list of cryptographic primitives with *optimized* zero-knowledge proof implementations in `eclair`.
 These gadgets are composable and can be combined to build more powerful protocols such as anonymous payment (ZCash/Manta) or zk-rollups.
 The gadget library that OpenZL provides on its initial release includes:
-* *hashing gadget*: an optimized implementation of the Poseidon Hash Function[1], with parameterized arity (2, 4, 8)
+* *hashing gadget*: an optimized implementation of the Poseidon Hash Function [1], with parameterized arity (2, 4, 8)
 * *accumulator gadget*: Merkle tree gadget that supports zero-knowlegde membership proofs.
 The Merkle tree gadget supports incremental updates as well.
-* *commitment gadget*: A commitment scheme that is both *binding* and *hiding*, this commitment scheme is build on top of the *hashing gadget*.
+* *commitment gadget*: A commitment scheme that is both *binding* and *hiding*.
+This commitment scheme is built on top of the *hashing gadget*.

 ### Embedded Circuit Language And Intermediate Representation (`eclair`)

 Embedded Circuit Language And Intermediate Representation (`eclair`) is a shallow embedded DSL within Rust that serves the circuit description language in the OpenZL stack.
 It has the following design considerations:
-* *Proof system agnostic*: `eclair` is an IR that describe the circuit logic instead of lower level proof systems specific semantics and optimizations.
+* *Proof system agnostic*: `eclair` is an IR that describes the circuit logic instead of lower-level proof-systems-specific semantics and optimizations.
-* *Unifying native and constraint code*: Writing zero-knowledge proof code in common framework like `arkworks`, it requires the programmers writing the same logic twice, one for constraints generation, one for native execution.
-This create a huge burden on developers and is also error prone. `eclair` solves this problem elegantly (see later example) by introducing the concept of a "compiler".
-Developers using only need to write the circuit logic in `eclair` once, and it compiles to both native code and constraints.
-Developers not only write circuit logic one, they also don't have to worry about the disparity between the native code and constraint generating code (which could certainly be an existing bug in current applications).
+* *Unifying native and constraint code*: Writing zero-knowledge proof code in common framework like `arkworks`, it requires programmers to write the same logic twice -- one for constraints generation, one for native execution.
+This creates a huge burden on developers and is also error-prone. `eclair` solves this problem elegantly (see later an example) by introducing the concept of a "compiler".
+Developers only need to write the circuit logic in `eclair` once, and it compiles to both native code and constraints.
+Developers not only write circuit logic once, they also don't have to worry about the disparity between the native code and the constraint generating code (which could certainly be an existing bug in current applications).
 In addition, `eclair` automatically generates sanity check code for both native execution and constraints generation.
 * *ruling out common errors*: At *compile time*, `eclair` checks that private witnesses stay private and the public inputs stay public.
-For example, if a circuit implementers that are not using `eclair` misuse private witness allocation, this could cause a leakage of sercret key in the protocol implementation.
+For example, if a circuit implementer that is not using `eclair` misuses private witness allocation, this could cause a leakage of sercret key in the protocol implementation.

 Below is an example of a sub-circuit defined in `eclair` (this is Manta testnet V2 code in [manta-rs](https://github.com/Manta-Network/manta-rs)):
 ```rust